Migueel0/Ageforum/README.md

 * To see the posts, have an account is not required but if you want to write in it you will have to sign up and create an account.
 * When you have the account, you can start to write in the forum once you log in.
 * Your profile will be shown with an username and a profile photo.
 * To post, you just write a title and the message body.
-Other users will can reply your post.
+Other users will can reply and vote your post.
-* Don´t worry about toxic community, we are working to create a report system to ban all non respectfully users ;)

 ## DEVELOPERs

 * **Lorenzo Lerate** - [geekecom](https://github.com/geekecom)
 * **Miguel Galán Lerate** - [Migueel0](https://github.com/Migueel0)

-## FORUM STATE
-In progress...